Wafaamohamed2/Binding/README.md

        - View: New.cshtml renders the form.
     - Save Instructor: SaveData action validates and saves instructor data.

+ # 5. User Authentication (AccountController) :

+   The AccountController handles user authentication, including registration, login, and logout.
+     - Registration:
+         ~ Register Action: Displays the registration form.
+         ~ SaveRegister Action: Validates and saves a new user to the database, then logs them in.
+         ~ View: Register.cshtml provides the registration form.
+     - Login:
+         ~ LogIn Action: Displays the login form.
+         ~ SaveLogIn Action: Validates user credentials and logs them in if valid.
+         ~ View: LogIn.cshtml provides the login form.
+     - Logout:
+         ~ LogOut Action: Logs the user out and redirects to the login page.
+  # 6. Database Migration (20250211084635_Autho.cs) :
+   The project includes a database migration file (20250211084635_Autho.cs) that sets up the necessary tables for user authentication, including AspNetUsers, AspNetRoles, and related tables for managing roles, claims, and user tokens.

 # Views
   1. Index.cshtml
     Displays tables for departments, employees, and instructors with sorting and filtering options.